HuynhManhHung441/LearnEnglish/README.md

 ## Learn writing skills by Duolingo

+- My laptop's built-in keyboard stopped working, so I switched to an external one.

 - Duolingo is ***by far the easiest way*** to get started learning English.

 - I made a new  friend at the company.
 We often talk about our projects.